w3f/polkadot-wiki/docs/learn-staking.md

 A validator produces two or more blocks on the relay chain in the same time slot.

-Grandpa and Babe equivocation slashing amount is calculated as below:
+GRANDPA and BABE equivocation slashing penalty is calculated as below:

     Let x = offenders, n = total no. validators